 Once paint is dry use a marker, I used a festive silver gel pen, to label the hand print if you’d like with either baby’s first Christmas, the child’s name or a holiday message.
 Whatever you want!
 This is your ornament.

-SEAL SALT DOUGH ORNAMENT
+Mod Podge Glaze for SALT DOUGH ORNAMENT

 It’s time to apply a clear coat of varnish or mod podge.
 Painting a coat of glossy Mod Podge over the entire ornament will seal and protect it along with giving it a nice shiny finish.
 Allow to dry.